wp-plugins/affiliates/readme.txt

 - **string $description** the referral description

-- **string|array $data** additional information that should be stored along with the referral
+- **string|array $data** (optional) additional information that should be stored along with the referral

+- **string $amount** (optional) referral amount - if used, a $currency_id must be given

+- **string $currency_id** (optional) three letter currency code - if used, an $amount must be given

+- **string $status** (optional) the referral status, if none given the default will be used

 **Returns:**

 - affiliate id if a valid referral is recorded, otherwise `false`

-Full documentation and examples are available at the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates).
+Full documentation is accessible on the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates) and [Affiliates Documentation](http://www.itthinx.com/documentation/affiliates).

+[Videos](http://www.itthinx.com/plugins/affiliates-pro/videos/) : A collection of videos showing features available in the free Affiliates plugin and additional features available in Affiliates Pro and Enterprise.